Pages

 What Happened to Three Strikes?

-The banking giant, HSBC has been in the news a lot lately.
+The banking giant, HSBC has been in the news a lot.
 They've had to pay fines in the billions over the past few years.
 And it's upsetting me a bit that this corporate "person" has committed some very serious crimes and for some reason is not subject to the three strikes rule.
 Don't we still have a three strikes rule?
 If so, then HSBC should be given a life sentence, by the letter of the law.

 Now, I know that an attorney could easily talk his way around that argument in our court system.
 But I mean to simply state--and there is no way to really overstate--the absurdity of what goes on in our country.
 Some of the most devastating, horrific and even treasonous crimes have been committed by this corporate "person".
 But that "person" is still free to exist and carry on as if no crime had been committed because they gave the government a cut of the profits.
 If you are a flesh and blood person, you are likely to see a much harsher and more permanent application of the law.